LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{align}$$
 </div>

 By Proposition [4](#Young)
 $(L^1(\mathbb{R}^d),\star )$ is a [Banach
 algebra](https://en.wikipedia.org/wiki/Banach_algebra).
 However, it is a non-unital one.
-That is, there does not exist an element $e$ such that
+That is there does not exist an element $e$ such that

 <div>
 $$\begin{aligned}
 f\star e=f , \quad\forall f \in L^1(\mathbb{R}^d).\end{aligned}$$
 </div>

-However, we will soon see that, in a limiting sense, an identity for the convolution exists.
+However, we will soon see that in a limiting sense, an identity for the convolution exists.
 First, we need the following lemma.

  <a name="Uryshon">
 **Lemma 4** </a> .
 The space $C\U c(\mathbb{R}^d)$ is dense in
 $L^p(\mathbb{R}^d)$ for all $p \in [1,\infty)$.

 Proof.
 Consider $f \in  L^p(\mathbb{R}^d)$.
-If $f =1\U A$ for some measurable set $A$ with finite measure then, by the outer and inner regularity of the Lebesgue measure, we may take $U, K$ open and compact respectively with $U \subset A \subset K$ and
+If $f =1\U A$ for some measurable set $A$ with finite measure then, by the outer and inner regularity of the Lebesgue measure we may take $U, K$ open and compact respectively with $U \subset A \subset K$ and

 <div>